ansible/ansible-container/README.md

 For examples and a tour of Ansible Container [visit our docs site](https://docs.ansible.com/ansible-container/).

-If you just can't wait, the following provides a quick install and run of the demo app.
+If you just can't wait, the following provides a quick install and run of our [demo project](https://galaxy.ansible.com/chouseknecht/django-gulp-nginx).

-After you install Ansible Container, you can run the demo app by creating an empty project folder, and then initializing it with a copy of the demo project [Ansible Galaxy](https://galaxy.ansible.com/chouseknecht/django-gulp-nginx) by running the following:
+After you install Ansible Container, start by running the following commands to create an empty directory named *demo*, and initialize it with a copy of the project:

 ```
 # Create a directory named 'demo'